soniaturcotte/soniaturcotte.com/writing/sport-england.md

   <figcaption class="small-text">Many, many prototypes</figcaption>
 </figure>

 The ability to think and design and iterate together with another person, to where you don’t know where your work ends and theirs begins, is so great.
-Rod was a collaborator extraordinaire, thoughtful and smart.
+Rod was a collaborator extraordinaire, so thoughtful and smart.
 Also the wordsmith behind the [greatest report title](https://www.holdfastprojects.com/sport-england) of all time.

 Eliot and Anna ran the project with finesse, providing the wider vision and they had our backs so we could make something to be proud of.
 [Kim](https://www.linkedin.com/in/kim-morley-agilecoach/) kept us on track.